UPPMAX/naiss_intro_python/docs/sessions/using_the_python_interpreter.md

     <!-- markdownlint-enable MD013 -->

-    - :warning: for this specific question means that the documentation does not answer this.
+    - :warning: for this specific question means that the documentation does not answer this (or the answer is hiding in more complicated examples).
       You may find this an acceptable omission or you may not.
       You are encouraged
       to contact your HPC center to help them help you better